Wytamma/wytamma.github.io/_posts/2020-06-21-interactive-tests.md

   - learning
   - webapp
 ---
-I used [P5.js](https://p5js.org/) to make an interactive application to understand diagnostic test statistics.
-I've been watching a lot of [coding train](https://www.youtube.com/channel/UCvjgXvBlbQiydffZU7m1_aw), and it has got me keen to do something with P5.js.
+I've been watching a lot of [coding train](https://www.youtube.com/channel/UCvjgXvBlbQiydffZU7m1_aw), and it has got me keen to do something with the javascipt library P5.js.
 My housemate has been learning about diagnostics as part of her veterinary degree, so I decided to combine the two and make an interactive application for understanding diagnostic statistics.
 <!--more-->

 <iframe width="600" height="405" src="https://wytamma.github.io/interactive-diagnostic-test-statistics/index.html" frameborder="0" allowfullscreen></iframe>